youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 The most familiar is the standard `/etc/nixos/configuration.nix`.
 Indeed, this entire file declares a NixOS module with the very basic configuration for the system.

+In simplest terms, a NixOS module is an attribute set (AttrSet) that can declare values for NixOS options, or declare new custom NixOS options, or declare paths to additional NixOS modules to import.

 #btw[
   From this point on, this article assumes the reader has basic knowledge of